u591316/dat110-project1-startcode/README.md

 - `RPCImpl.java` specifying an interface containing an `invoke` method that any server-side class exposing a remote method **must implement**.
 This `invoke` method should handle the unmarshalling of the parameters, then call the real underlying remote method implementation, and finally marshall the return value.
 It is this `invoke`-method that the RPC server will call in order to have the RPC call executed.

 - `RPCStub.java` implementing a `register` method that allows a client-side stub to be registered in the RPC middleware.
 Any client-side stub must extend this class and implement the client-side stub.
-This is required in order for the stub-implementation to be able to use the `call`-method of the RPC client-side middelware in order to execute the call.
+This is required in order for the stub-implementation to be able to use the `call`-method of the RPC client-side middleware in order to execute the call.

 - `RPCServerStopImpl.java` implementing the server-side of a remote method `void stop()` which the client-side can use to terminate the server.
 The class illustrates the server-side implementation of an RPC method and how first parameters must be unmarshalled, then the underlying method called, and then the marshalling of the return value.